 Develop Your MSP Offering

 Another basic step in starting an MSP business is to define which specific technical services you will offer, and how you will bundle them together.
 Although you may be able to perform a range of technical services, it’s important to determine which ones will bring you the most business at the most profitable rates.

 One factor to consider in this regard is which MSP services are in greatest demand in your area.
 If the local market for managed network services is already saturated, you may want to avoid including those as part of your business and, instead, focus on other services (such as managed backup or managed security) that are in greater demand.

 You’ll also want to think about which services you can offer most effectively and cost-efficiently.

 - Which technical areas do you know best?

 - For which types of services will it be easiest for you to find qualified employees?

 - Will offering some services require you to purchase specialized hardware or software tools?

 In most cases, you’ll decide to offer more than one service.
 So you need to determine how to combine your different services into a single package, or bundle.
-As we explain in our MSP bundling guide, bundling makes service offerings easy for customers to understand and consume, while also simplifying things for the MSP.
-Learn more in the bundling guide.
+As we explain in our guide to MSP packages, bundling makes service offerings easy for customers to understand and consume, while also simplifying things for the MSP.

-Further reading MSP’s Bundling Guide: How to Build Your Offer
+Further reading MSP Packages: How to Build Your Offer

 Determine Your MSP Pricing Strategy